 In many cases, "Stop/Go" boards will be sufficient to control traffic.
 Whilst the Council must be told what type of temporary traffic management is proposed as part of the process for applying for the street works licence (or informing us of the works, in the case of a public utility company), the Council's advance consent for Stop/Go boards is not normally required, although we reserve the right to issue directions.
-We have put together some useful guidance on safety at street works and road works.for when this form of traffic control is likely to be appropriate.
-This should be read in conjunction with the
+We have put together some useful for when this form of traffic control is likely to be appropriate.
+This should be read in conjunction with the guidance on safety at street works and road works.

 If you think the work you are proposing to undertake is likely to require some form of traffic control (whether temporary traffic signals or Stop/Go boards) you will need to complete a separate form for this purpose in advance.
 Please visit our traffic signals page where the appropriate guidance and forms can be found.
 (Statutory undertakers may be able to notify or apply to us via EToN instead - you will be aware if this is the case.)

-Application must be received 3 months before the anticipated start date of the closure and be submitted with a plan/ sketch of the of the exact location of the area/ section affected/ results of consultation.
-For emergency situations the form is to be submitted within 24 hours of the closure requirement
+Applications must be received 12 weeks before the anticipated start date and be submitted with a plan showing the location of the TTRO, along with any proposed Traffic Management Plans, including any diversion routes.
+For emergency situations the form is to be submitted within 24 hours of the closure requirement.

 Anyone carrying out works in the highway has a legal duty to leave the surface in good order ("reinstatement") and these rules apply to the utility companies as well.
-Where this is not done properly, the Council has the power to require things to be put right.
+Where this is not done properly, we have the power to require things to be put right.

 Such defects are often obvious straight away and are quickly put right.
 But sometimes they take longer to become apparent (such as when a trench in the road sinks).
-Where the Council's own officers spot these defects, they will report them and arrange for them to be rectified.
+Where we spot these defects, they will report them and arrange for them to be rectified.
 But reports of defective reinstatements often reach us from third parties (such as the police or members of the public).

 If you see what seems to be a defective reinstatement (such as a sunken trench in the road) you can report it us at firstname.lastname@example.org.
 Please put "Defect" in the subject line and remember to tell us exactly what you have seen and exactly where you saw it (for example, the house number it is outside and the street name) so that our inspector can find it.
 We will then investigate and do our best to get it put right as soon as we can.